SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 This feature allows grouping keywords in the suggestion list by the degree of relevance

-of a keyword to some specific context.
+of a keyword to a specific context.
 This helps to single out the most appropriate

 keywords for commit.